EricSHuang/SevenSegmentDisplays/README.md

 2. dichlorodiphenyltrichloroethane
 3. There are no other eligible words of the same length.

-I and O can be banned as well because they have use the same lights as 1 and 0.
+I and O can be banned as well because they have the same appearance as 1 and 0 on the display. <br>
-After adding *I* and *O* to the existing not acceptable words.
+After adding *I* and *O* to the banned list of letters, we get different answers. <br>
 2. supertranscendentness
 3. three-and-a-halfpenny

 ## Context and Credits
-More C# and regex training.
+This was a small personal project used to help me learn C# and its regex function.
+It took a day and a half to complete.
+I learnt how to read files, catch exceptions, use C# lists, and use regular exceptions to match words. <br>
-words.txt and words_alpha.txt are courtesy of https://github.com/dwyl/english-words
+words.txt and words_alpha.txt are courtesy of https://github.com/dwyl/english-words. <br>
-Project idea and questions courtesy of Tom Scott's video: https://www.youtube.com/watch?v=zp4BMR88260&list=PL96C35uN7xGIJfSACtrXjxKcatdThkuJh
+Project idea is courtesy of Tom Scott's video: https://www.youtube.com/watch?v=zp4BMR88260&list=PL96C35uN7xGIJfSACtrXjxKcatdThkuJh